ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <li>As we have seen before, GANs have seen great success in anomaly detection.</li>
 <li>A GAN consists of two neural networks, a generator and a discriminator.
 The generator aims to to create a dataset which is indistinguishable from the training data provided, and the discriminator aims to succesfully distinguish between these two datasets.</li>
 <li>After training these two networks, the discriminator will be capable of detecting anomalies on unseen data.</li>
 <li>The classical GANs have shown limitations in training phase and sampling procedure.
-That is why in qGANs the classical generator is replace by a VQC to try to overcome this limitations.</li>
+That is why in qGANs the classical generator is replaced with a VQC to try to overcome this limitations.</li>
 <p align="center">
 <img width="300" height="100" class="center" src="./images/qGANs.jpg" />
 </p>